 - Acute: Patients with the acute form are typically treated with IV fluids and pain medications in the hospital.
 For some patients, the Pancreatitis can be severe and they may need to be admitted to an intensive care unit (ICU).
 An acute attack of Pancreatitis caused by Gallstones may require removal of the gallbladder or surgery of the bile duct.
 After the gallstones are removed and the inflammation goes away, the Pancreas usually returns to normal.

 - Chronic: Patients with the chronic form can be difficult to treat.
 Doctors will try to relieve a patient’s pain and improve nutritional problems.
 Patients are generally given Pancreatic enzymes and may need insulin.
 A low-fat diet can also help.
 Surgery may be done in some cases to help restore drainage of Pancreatic enzymes or hormones, treat blockages of the Pancreatic duct, or reduce the frequency of attacks.

-Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA, area including Johns Creek GA, Cumming GA, and Lawrenceville.
+Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA, area including Johns Creek GA, Cumming GA, and Lawrenceville.
 The in-house endoscopy suite at Digestive Care Physicians is a Certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems or suspect you may have pancreatitis, contact us at (770) 227-2222 to schedule an appointment.